allenzhong/recruit-backend/CardApplication/README.md

 ### CardApplication.DbMigration

 This project is to manage database change and to run the changes consistently.
-It is integrated into WebAPI application.

-It will be run everytime the WebApi server spin up.
+It is integrated into WebAPI application so that the migrations will be run when the WebApi server spin up.

-## CardApplication.Test
+### CardApplication.Test

 This is test project.
 To run the db tests, the db connection string needs to be configured in `appsetting.json` in the project.